Fast Network Deployment Enables Speedy Disaster Response

 No Connectivity & Few Resources to Deploy the Network

 During natural disasters, RF1 is sent to places where the aftermath can still be seen and there is no cellular connectivity.
-RF1 chose to leverage Cradlepoint’s cloud-managed AER Series solutions, installed inside transportable field mobile units, as well as Cradlepoint’s single-pane-of-glass NetCloud Service for pop-up for a proven and dependable network solution delivering fast network set-up and an always-on connection.
+RF1 chose to leverage Cradlepoint NetCloud Service for mobile including an LTE-embedded router, 24x7 support, and a limited lifetime warranty.
+The solution is installed inside transportable field mobile units, for a proven and dependable network solution delivering fast network setup and an always-on connection.

 “We were running airport operations there in support of FEMA delivering equipment to first responders, as well as the coordinating and accounting of equipment and people, and the Cradlepoint devices were the units that really kept us going.
 In this deployment, it was the most reliable means of communication available,” said Minyard.

 The RF1 team landed in Guam, then were transported to the islands of Saipan and Tinian by way of military helicopters.

 “The Cradlepoint was able to get connectivity back up in just a few hours,” stated Minyard.